 PART VI (1986)

 These masks were likely recasted from the "TV spot mask" as mentioned above.
-There were 12 masks pulled by the FX team and painted by Bill Forsche, used for various scenes and stunts.
-They were pulled in clear acrylic, somewhat thicker than earlier masks, painted white on the back and weathered on the front using yellow and brown oil paints.
+There were 12 masks pulled during production by Gabe Bartalos and painted by Bill Forsche.
+They were pulled in clear acrylic, somewhat thicker than earlier masks (probably .090), painted white on the back and weathered on the front using yellow ochre and brown oil washes.
+Photos taken during the process show Forsche may have finished the masks with Krylon kamar varnish.

 There were 12 masks made at the first run during the pre-production.
 Another one was made post production when they filmed the "James Bond" eye scene.
 At that time there was no "good" mask available from the first run for different reason to be used in that re-shoot.
 Some were damaged during shooting, others gone their way off the set.
 The post-mask is still owned by C.J Graham.
 Basically there are two style hockey masks seen in this film, the intact masks and the ones with bullet holes.
 They made 4 of the bullet ones for which I own 3 of them.
 The fourth was sold by a collector friend years ago for a price outside of my possible given limit.
 All in all there are not many of the masks known out of the 13 made.
 I think I can barely count 6 in private and semi-private hands which I already own half of the bunch.
 Some of the masks had more of screen time when others may have non to little since some were rigged for FX purpose or stunt work.One photo (I'm told from eBay) showing the back of a production mask seem to suggest the front basecoat was Krylon almond or a similar color: